RoManager-org/website/docs/inGame.md

 })
 ```
 Replace `your integration key here` with your integration key.
 Do not remove the quotes.

 :::info
 The RoManager game client is open-source.
-You can check out the source here: https://github.com/RoManager-org/game-client
+Check it out at https://github.com/RoManager-org/game-client.
 :::

 **You have successfully integrated your game with RoManager!
-The client only works in-game, however.
+The client does not work in Studio, however.
 Play your game and try it out!**